Our Amtrak train from New York weaved its way through the snowy landscape on our journey to Montreal.

-Montreal sparkled with Christmas lights and flakes of snow fell as we made our way into the city again for a visit to the amazing Notre-Dame Basilica.
+Montreal sparkled with Christmas lights and flakes of snow fell as we made our way to the amazing Notre-Dame Basilica.

 The interior of the church is just stunning with its ornate decoration and beautiful lighting.

 There’s a light show here on some evening but unfortunately we were unable to attend.

 We met up with a good friend and her daughter who had never seen the church before and they loved it too.